 - Why not give the idea a fighting chance by committing whatever resources are necessary to improve the promising technology?

-- 2.2 (be committed to) Be in a long-term emotional relationship with (someone).More example sentences
+- 2.4 (be committed to) Be in a long-term emotional relationship with (someone): she loved a man who was committed to another womanMore example sentences

 - For Dante, it ended with the realization that he was too committed to it to be committed to a woman.